achrinza/npm-cli/docs/lib/content/commands/npm-version.md

 ```

 If the [`sign-git-tag` config](/using-npm/config#sign-git-tag) is set, then the
-tag will be signed using the `-s` flag to git.
+tag will be signed using the `-S` flag to git.
 Note that you must have a default
 GPG key set up in your git config for this to work properly.
 For example:

 ```bash